April 06, 2017 5 min read

 I jumped up and ran to the door.
 It was a woman about Kate's height with short platinum hair.
 She jumped at the sight of a partially nude Asian chick running toward her with a slice of pizza in her hand.
-That's when I realized that it definitely wasn't Kate, just a (confused) hotel guest who thought her key said "Room 9" when it actually said "Room 6".
-She apologized profusely and backed away into the rain, closing the door behind her.
+That's when I realised that it definitely wasn't Kate, just a (confused) hotel guest who thought her key said "Room 9" when it actually said "Room 6".
+She apologised profusely and backed away into the rain, closing the door behind her.
 I shrugged and went back into binge-mode, followed by laying in a sluggish 8-slice food coma on the couch, slowly fading into unconsciousness.
 Then I heard the distinct sound of an R6 parking out front.

 Massive hugs and another hot shower later, we went out on the town.
-And by that I mean we walked around in the dark looking for a pub (not possible) in pouring rain.
+And by that I mean we walked around in the dark looking for a pub (not possible) in the pouring rain.
 We ended up buying a few drinks from the store and enjoying them inside the hotel.
 Sometimes you just need friends you can do nothing with.

 Day 39 we will be heading into The Harbour City with my favourite touring friend.
 The first and only non-solo leg of the journey.

 April 08, 2017 11 min read 3 Comments

 You can add a content block like this to your blog article sidebar, and use it for more details about blog authors, for example.